dotnet/csharplang/spec/expressions.md

 D operator +(D x, D y);

 > []{#_Ref485188932 .anchor}If the first operand is null, the result of the operation is the value of the second operand (even if that is also null).
 Otherwise, if the second operand is null, then the result of the operation is the value of the first operand.
 Otherwise, the result of the operation is a new delegate instance whose invocation list consists of the elements in the invocation list of the first operand, followed by the elements in the invocation list of the second operand.
+That is, the invocation list of the resulting delegate is the concatenation of the invocation lists of the two operands.

+> [!NOTE]
-That is, the invocation list of the resulting delegate is the concatenation of the invocation lists of the two operands. \[*Note*: For examples of delegate combination, see §12.9.6 and §20.6.
-Since System.Delegate is not a delegate type, operator + is not defined for it. *end note*\]
+> For examples of delegate combination, see §12.9.6 and §20.6.
+Since System.Delegate is not a delegate type, operator + is not defined for it.

 Lifted (§12.4.8) forms of the unlifted predefined addition operators defined above are also predefined.